Leuchtfeuer/auth0-for-typo3/Documentation/Admin/Migrations/BackendModule.rst

          plugin.tx_auth0.settings.roles >
          plugin.tx_auth0.settings.propertyMapping >

-      Do not forget to let the :typoscript:`module.tx_auth0` configuration extend the :typoscript:`plugin.tx_auth0` configuration.
-      Afterwards the info boxes in the backend module should be disappeared.
+      Do not forget to remove the configuration you made in 1.
+Afterwards the info boxes in the backend module will disappear.